 Nutrient concentrations taken from the epilimnion (0.5 m depth) and hypolimnion (9 m depth) near the southern mixing device (Site 1) and at a control site (Site 2) (Figure 2) were taken on 33 occasions from December 2011 to June 2014.
-Paired t-tests were used to compare epilimnion and hypolimnion concentrations of total nitrogen (Figure 25), total phosphorus (Figure 26), ammonium (Figure 27), nitrate (Figure 28) and dissolved phosphorus (Figure 29) during periods of mixing device operation.
+The measured epilimnion and hypolimnion concentrations of total nitrogen are shown in Figure 25, total phosphorus in Figure 26, ammonium in Figure 27, nitrate Figure 28 and dissolved phosphorus in Figure 29 during periods of mixing device operation.
+Paired t-tests were used to look for differences between epilimnion and hypolimnion concentrations and differences between sites.
 Analysis of total phosphorus, ammonium and nitrate showed no significant difference in concentrations between the epilimnion and hypolimnion or between sites while the mixing devices were in operation.
-However, increased levels of total nitrogen and decreased levels of dissolved reactive phosphorus were observed in the epilimnion of Site 1 compared to Site 2.
+However, increased levels of total nitrogen and decreased levels of dissolved reactive phosphorus were observed in the epilimnion of Site 1 (mixing site) compared to Site 2 (control site).
 Of note was the large difference in nitrate levels between Site 1 and Site 2 in May and June 2013 in both the epilimnion and hypolimnion (Figure 28).
 These increased concentrations at Site 1 were present during periods of both mixing device operation and when mixing activity had stopped for the winter season.
 Also of interest was the decreasing trend in both total and dissolved reactive phosphorus (Figure 25, Figure 29) during the monitoring period.

 Figure 25.
-Total nitrogen concentrations from the epilimnion (0.5 m) and hypolimnion (9 m) at Site 1 and Site 2 between 16 December 2011 and 13 June 2014.
+Total nitrogen concentrations from the epilimnion (0.5 m) and hypolimnion (9 m) at Site 1 (mixing site) and Site 2 (control site) between 16 December 2011 and 13 June 2014.
 Open symbols indicate sampling periods when mixing devices were not operating.

 Figure 26.
-Total phosphorus concentrations from the epilimnion (0.5 m) and hypolimnion (9 m) at Site 1 and Site 2 between 16 December 2011 and 13 June 2014.
+Total phosphorus concentrations from the epilimnion (0.5 m) and hypolimnion (9 m) at Site 1 (mixing site) and Site 2 (control site) between 16 December 2011 and 13 June 2014.
 Open symbols indicate sampling periods when mixing devices were not operating.